xczhao117/A2F-DR/README.md

 # A2F-DR
-This is an implementation of our drug recommendation model A2F-DR for our submitted paper "Let Molecules Speak for Themselves: Atom-to-Fragment Graph Learning for Safe and Accurate Drug Recommendation".
+This is an implementation of our drug recommendation model A2F-DR in our submitted paper "Let Molecules Speak for Themselves: Atom-to-Fragment Graph Learning for Safe and Accurate Drug Recommendation".
 <hr>

 ## Requirements